allmaps/allmaps/packages/transform/README.md

 Alternatively the same two methods are available with more expressive term for the Allmaps use casee: `transformToGeo()` and `transformToResource()`.

+Note that the backward methods are in general **not the exact inverse** of the forward methods.
+They are different function created by interpreting the GCPs in the one sense or the other.
+In some exceptional cases (like for 1st order polynomial transformations with exactly 3 GCPs) the backwards method is the exact inverse.
+In some cases, the exact inverse can be computed using some simple math from the transformation parameters (like for general 1st order polynomial transformations).
+In other cases, an exact inverse function could be obtained by implementing stepwise approximation of the inverse function (e.g. gradient descent).

 Note that the transform methods are **map-projection agnostic**: they describe a transformation for one cartesian `(x, y)` plane to another.
 Using control points with `(longitude, latitude)` coordinates will produce a transformation from or to the cartesian plane of an equirectangular projection.
 (The only semi-exception to this is when using the `destinationIsGeographic` and `sourceIsGeographic` parameters - although these consider coordinates as lying on a sphere more than as projection coordinates.)

 ### Handling GeoJSON input and output